KingaS03/Introduction-to-Python-Course-2019Aug/README.md

 # Introduction to Python Course

 This course is based on the below book and the corresponding Jupyter notebooks of *Jake VanderPlas*.
 The course in its original format can be found [on Github](https://github.com/jakevdp/WhirlwindTourOfPython).
-Kinga Sipos added Chapter *13-Plotting* to provide a first experience with plotting in Python and some extra exercises in order to enhance the interactivity of the course.
+I (Kinga Sipos) added Chapter *13-Plotting* to provide a first experience with plotting in Python and some extra exercises in order to enhance the interactivity of the course.

 <img src="Course/fig/cover-large.gif">